cheunste/xmasLEDTree/README.md

 For example, If there are 24 separate strips of LED, and you need to generate a certain LED pattern on a certain strip, there needs to be some sort of decision statement (if-statements, case-switch, bitwise, etc.) to decide what strip to send to.
 If there are 24 cascaded if-statements the earlier if-statements can be referenced quicker than the latter if-statements meaning LED strips in latter if-statements will produce unexpected results due to timing.
 This is probably why in the many WS2812 examples, there is only one pin that's a constant reference.
 However, using a simple if-else statment on a single port allows me to control two sets of LED strips without any issues.

-Although this could be solved by using multiple microcontrollers, I wanted my design to fit in a small box and I couldn't design the circuit with multiple micrcontrollers without going over the limits of the box.
+Although this could be solved by using multiple microcontrollers, I wanted my design (both raspberry pi and the microcontroller) to fit in a small box and I couldn't design the circuit with multiple micrcontrollers without going over the limits of the box.
 While this could be possible by using a PCB (Printed Circuit Board) due to chemical storage reasons, I could not make a PCB.
 As a compromise, all the LEDs strips on a base is hooked up in series.

 In addition, since the PIC microcontroller handles both the LED lighting and performs the fourier analysis needed for the spectrum analyzer part, the LEDs in spectrum mode is slower than the music playing.